MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 Use the following steps to complete this task:

-1. Ensure the Copilot Chat view is open (press **Ctrl+Alt+I** if needed).
+1. Ensure the Copilot Chat view is open.

-1. In the Chat input field, enter the `/speckit.clarify` command and press **Enter**.
+1. In the Chat view, to start the clarification process, enter the following command:

-1. GitHub Copilot will analyze the `spec.md` file and generate clarification questions.
-You may receive questions such as:

-    - "Should drag-and-drop upload be supported in addition to the file selection dialog?"
-    - "What happens to documents when a user's employment ends?"
-    - "What specific virus scanning service should be used?"
-    - "Should document titles be unique within a user's library, or can duplicates exist?"
-    - "How should search results be ranked?"

-1. Answer each question thoughtfully.
-Here are example responses you can provide:

-    For drag-and-drop support:

     ```plaintext
-    Yes, support drag-and-drop upload for better user experience.
-The same validation rules apply (file type, size limits, virus scanning).
+    /speckit.clarify
     ```

-    For user termination:

-    ```plaintext
-    When an employee leaves, personal documents are deleted after 90 days.
-Project documents remain with the project.
-Team Leads are notified to review critical documents.
-    ```

-    For virus scanning:

-    ```plaintext
-    Use Microsoft Defender for Cloud since we're using Azure.
-Files must pass scanning before storage.
-Quarantine failed files and notify the uploader.
-    ```

-    For duplicate titles:

-    ```plaintext
-    Allow duplicate titles.
-Use unique document IDs internally, and display upload date/category to distinguish duplicates in the UI.
-    ```

-    For search ranking:

-    ```plaintext
-    Rank by relevance (title matches first, then tags, then description), with recent uploads as tiebreaker.
-Allow users to re-sort by date or file size.
-    ```
+1. Monitor GitHub Copilot's response.

+    GitHub Copilot will analyze the `spec.md` file and generate clarification questions.

+    For example, you may receive questions that are similar to the following:

+    - "When storing documents in Azure Blob Storage, how should files be organized?"
+    - "When a user uploads multiple files simultaneously, how should the system handle concurrent uploads?"
+    - "When a user replaces a document file with an updated version (FR-026), what happens to the original file?"
+    - "FR-048 states "Team Leads can view team documents" - what defines a team member's documents that a Team Lead can access?"
+    - "For the upload progress indicator (FR-004), what level of detail should be shown to users?"

+    The questions will be presented one at a time.

+1. Take the appropriate time to consider each question before answering.

+    In a production environment, your answers should reflect careful analysis of business needs, user experience considerations, and technical constraints.

+    For this training, you can selected the recommended option for each question.

-1. After you provide each answer, GitHub Copilot updates the `spec.md` file with clarifications.
+    After you provide each answer, GitHub Copilot updates the `spec.md` file with clarifications.

-1. If Copilot presents additional rounds of questions, continue answering until it indicates there are no further clarifications needed.
+    > **NOTE**: If Copilot presents additional rounds of questions, continue answering until it indicates there are no further clarifications needed.
 The clarification process typically involves 1-2 rounds of questions as Copilot refines the specification.

-1. Once the clarification process is complete, review the updated `spec.md` file:
+1. Once the clarification process is complete, review the updated `spec.md` file, and then accept the changes.

     - Check that your answers are accurately reflected in the specification
     - Verify that previously ambiguous areas now have clear requirements
     - Look for any newly added acceptance criteria based on your clarifications

-1. Make any manual edits if needed.
-For example, if Copilot interpreted an answer differently than you intended, edit the spec directly to correct it.
+    You can make any manual edits if needed.
+For example, if GitHub Copilot interpreted an answer differently than you intended, edit the spec directly to correct it.

-1. Save the updated `spec.md` file and commit your changes:
+1. Save the updated `spec.md` file and commit your changes.

-    ```powershell
-    git add spec.md
-    git commit -m "Clarify specification with detailed requirements for edge cases and workflows"
-    git push
-    ```

 The clarified specification now provides comprehensive guidance for implementation.
 By addressing ambiguities upfront, you reduce the risk of building the wrong solution or having to make significant changes later in the development process.